4shub/java/README.md

 }
 ```

-This class, `rectangle` contains a few items within it.
+This class, `rectangle` contains a few containers within it.
 If we want to access something within a class, such as getArea(), we can type `rectangle.getArea()`